 About 60% of individuals diagnosed with and prescribed medicine for one of the four NCDs of interest had the medicines available in their home.
 The proportion of household health expenditure on medicines was high, and accounted for about 75% of all household health spending.

-This study will be followed by a mid-point evaluation in 2017 (with full first results available in late 2017) and an end-point evaluation in 2018.
+This study has been followed by a mid-point evaluation in 2017 (with full first results available in late 2017) and an end-point evaluation in 2019.